erdietri/LearnCodingForNetworkAutomationUsingAI/README.md

-# Learn Coding For Network Automation Using GitHub Copilot
+# Learn Coding For Network Automation Using AI
 This repository is a course that takes network engineers step-by-step through writing Python code for network automation with...get this...AI!
 (Yes, AI can be used not just for cheating, but as a teaching resource.
 Here is the full [Cisco Live talk](https://www.ciscolive.com/on-demand/on-demand-library.html?search=Erika%20Dietrick#/session/1740098448290001dyuq) for reference.)

 AI is transforming our world and how we code; rather than deem it all good or all bad, we have used this as an opportunity to fix what is a largely broken developer curriculum.
 Specifically, we have taken the time to do the following: